jpurviance/Hardware-Cache-Simulation-and-Algorithm-Evaluation/README.md

 ## Cache Information
 ### Direct Map:
 Each memory address can be stored in only one location of the cache.
-Address are hashed to a cache index.
+Addresses are hashed to a cache index.
 Old values are evicted ass soon as a new value needs that cache index.
 Advantages: Fast read and write times.
 Disadvantages: Values are evicted as soon as another address that hashes to the same index is to be cached.

 ### Fully Associative:
 Every address in stored in the same cache set.
 Multiple addresses that would hash to the same index in a direct map cache can be stored at the same time in the cache.
 Advantages: Cache values are not immediately evicted from the cache when new values need to be stored.
 Disadvantages: Searching through cache sets is more costly then direct hash implementations.